Dogecat0/blog/source/_posts/Investment/02-Stocks/02-Individual Stock Example-MSFT.md

 **Cloud Computing (Azure):**
 - Market Share: Azure is the second-largest cloud provider after AWS, with a market share of approximately 21% as of 2023.
 - Growth Trajectory: Consistently high growth rates, driven by enterprise adoption and innovation in AI and machine learning services.
-- Competitive Advantage: Strong integration wiht Microsoft's enterprise products (office 365, Dynamics 365), creating a seamless ecosystem for enterprise customers.
+- Competitive Advantage: Strong integration with Microsoft's enterprise products (office 365, Dynamics 365), creating a seamless ecosystem for enterprise customers.

 **Productivity Software (Office 365):**
 - Market Dominance: Office 365 is the leader in the productivity software market, widely adopted by enterprises, educational institutions, and government organizations.